18610 Arthurdent: Orbit and classification

 Arthurdent orbits the Sun in the central main-belt at a distance of 2.0–3.1 AU once every 4 years and 1 month (1,485 days).
 Its orbit has an eccentricity of 0.21 and an inclination of 6° with respect to the ecliptic.
 The first known precovery image was taken during the Digitized Sky Survey (DSS) at Palomar Observatory in 1988, extending the asteroid's observation arc by 10 years prior to its official discovery observation.

 Physical characteristics

 Diameter and albedo

 According to the survey carried out by NASA's Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, Arthurdent measures 3.5 kilometers in diameter and its surface has an albedo of 0.234.
 This agrees with a generic absolute magnitude-to-diameter conversion for a silicaceous asteroid (albedo of 0.25), which gives a diameter of approximately 3 kilometers for an absolute magnitude of 14.3.

 Rotation period

-As of 2017, the Arthurdents composition, rotation period and shape remain unknown.
+As of 2017, the Arthurdent's composition, rotation period and shape remain unknown.